Goals by Klingberg and Johns rally Stars past Red Wings 5-2

+DALLAS (AP) -- John Klingberg has rediscovered his offensive game, and that has helped him play better defense for the Dallas Stars.

-DALLAS (AP) -- Defensemen John Klingberg and Stephen Johns scored goals 49 seconds apart in the second period and the Dallas Stars topped the Detroit Red Wings 5-2 on Thursday night.
+He and fellow defenseman Stephen Johns scored goals 49 seconds apart in the second period and Dallas topped the Detroit Red Wings 5-2 on Thursday night.

+Klingberg scored only three goals in his first 36 games this season, but has scored three in the last five.

+''With the team playing better, the confidence has grown a lot for me,'' he said. ''With a lot of injuries at the start of the season, I think I put a lot of pressure on myself to be the guy you can really count on offensively, and it hurt maybe my overall game a lot.''

+''I think defensively I've been playing really good.
+Offensively, I've been getting a lot of chances.''

 The Red Wings took a 2-1 lead on first-period goals by Gustav Nyquist and Henrik Zetterberg, but Dallas goalie Antti Niemi held Detroit scoreless over the last 44:18.

-He finished with 31 saves.
+''We created enough chances in the third to score at least two,'' Zetterberg said, ''but it's not going our way right now.
+Just got to keep battling.''

+Niemi finished with 31 saves, including 16 during a pressure-packed third period when the Stars were protecting the 4-2 lead Klingberg and Johns provided.

+''It was a big save by Petr (Mrazek) first of all, and the puck was just stuck there,'' he said. ''Tough to know if you want to play it or not play it.
+It ended up on their stick.''

-Brett Ritchie tied it at 2 on a tip-in goal at 3:31 of the second period.
+Brett Ritchie had tied it at 2 on a tip-in goal at 3:31 of the second period.

-Klingberg put in a rebound at 15:53, and Johns sent a wrist shot from the right-wing boards past Petr Mrazek at 16:42.
+Johns sent a wrist shot from the right-wing boards off defenseman Jonathan Ericsson's stick and past Mrazek at 16:42.

 Dallas' Lauri Korpikoski scored the game's first goal.
-Patrick Eaves added an empty-netter.

 The Red Wings completed a seven-game trip with a 2-3-2 record, and remained last in the Atlantic Division.